wanguiwaweru/Object-Oriented/README.md

-## Object-Oriented OOP
+## Object Oriented Programming

-This are solutions to object oriented design questions
+These are solutions to object oriented design questions.

 1. Design a call center.

 A step-by-step guide on the approach used to design the call center can be found [here](https://dev.to/wanguiwaweru/design-a-call-center-4dil).